SRKH/S4NN/README.md

 $ sudo pip install python-mnist

-In both cases, if you want to run the codes on GPU, you should set GPU=True.
+If you want to run the codes on GPU, you should set GPU=True.
 Also, you need to install Cupy package to work with GPU.
 Cupy is already installed on Google CoLab.
 You can install it on your own machine by the following command:

 $ sudo pip install cupy